 The shading illustrates the diversity of this group - the darker the colour the greater the number of species.
 Data provided by WWF's Wildfinder.

+The Colubridae (from Latin coluber, snake) are a family of snakes.
 With 304 genera and 1,938 species, Colubridae is the largest snake family, and includes about two-thirds of all current snake species.
 The earliest species of the family date back to the Oligocene epoch.
 Colubrid species are found on every continent except Antarctica.